AMERICAN RHODODENDRON SOCIETY

 6.2 THE DIRECTOR AT LARGE AND ALTERNATE (Bylaws: Article VII, Section C)

 6.2.1 The Director-at-Large shall represent the concerns and interests of non-chapter members.
-He shall use suitable means to establish communications with those members; shall attempt to involve such members in chapter activities whenever possible, and help motivate formation of new chapters wherever potential membership exists in non-chapter areas.
+S/he shall use suitable means to establish communications with those members; shall attempt to involve such members in chapter activities whenever possible, and help motivate formation of new chapters wherever potential membership exists in non-chapter areas.

 7.0 ELECTIONS